top of page

 Search

-IN SEARCH OF COMFORT ZONES - Climbing lessons from seizures, social anxiety and underprivileged children
+'In Search Of Comfort Zones - Climbing lessons from seizures, social anxiety and underprivileged children' by Urban Uprising volunteer

 It is hard to understate how much has been written about the life lessons imparted by the fear and hardship experienced in the mountains.
 Climbing and mountaineering can teach patience, resilience, risk management and many other skills essential to manage challenges from everyday life.